Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 #### How this escalates

 The collateral freedom approach is not without its own risks.
-In one well-known case, github and the Amazon Cloud were unknowingly being used for collateral freedom, and while they were not blocked outright, likely due to the socio-economic impacts, they both paid a steep price for hosting censored content in the form of a [crippling denial of service attack](http://arstechnica.com/security/2015/04/ddos-attacks-that-crippled-github-linked-to-great-firewall-of-china/)
+In one well-known case, GitHub and the Amazon Cloud were unknowingly being used for collateral freedom, and while they were not blocked outright, likely due to the socio-economic impacts, they both paid a steep price for hosting censored content in the form of a [crippling denial of service attack](http://arstechnica.com/security/2015/04/ddos-attacks-that-crippled-github-linked-to-great-firewall-of-china/)

 Less advanced adversaries can also take a further step on even the most basic firewalls, which is [Protocol and Port Blocking](#port-blocking).

 ### Port Blocking

 Even basic firewalls can block traffic for a specific protocol.
-This is commonly seen on public/guest/conference wifi networks which only allow "web browsing" (e.g. port 80 ans 443 - http and https ports).
+This is commonly seen on public/guest/conference WiFi networks which only allow "web browsing" (e.g. port 80 and 443 - the default ports for http and https).
 Censors can easily target traffic and simply not allow it to pass on its default ports.
 In the OpenVPN example, blocking port 1194 will prevent a client from establishing a connection to **any** OpenVPN server.

 #### What the host can do